 - Visual Effects of Awesome:

 - The shots of Christine's regenerations were actually shot using mock ups that were built with more flexible materials that looked like metal which were sucked in by pumps with the film being played back in reverse to complete the effect (which was surprisingly effective).

 - This scene where Christine is on fire.
 The quality of the effects is what made it such a frightening scene.
 Kudos to stuntman Terry Leonard, who had to drive the burning car while peering out a small clear space in the darkened windshield.

 - WTH, Costuming Department?: The wardrobe choices for Leigh in the film look quite frumpy and aren't very flattering, making it rather surprising how much the boys drool over her.

 - They Wasted a Perfectly Good Plot: You'd think if King wanted to sideline Dennis through injury, he could possibly use the evil car that has a motive for wanting him dead do it (especially since it's been foreshadowed throughout act one), but instead he's randomly taken out in a pointless football game.

-- The Woobie: Dennis, who been friends with Arnie since childhood, becomes this after Arnie spends more time away from Dennis after getting Christine, especially when he is recuperating in a hospital after a football injury.
+- The Woobie: Dennis, who's been friends with Arnie since childhood, becomes this after Arnie spends more time away from Dennis after getting Christine, especially when he is recuperating in the hospital after a football injury.

 YMMV / Christine